defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 For this reason this article will not further discuss layout priorities.
 You can read the [dedicated article from John Sundell](https://www.swiftbysundell.com/articles/swiftui-layout-system-guide-part-3/) to learn more about this topic.

+## Conclusion

+SwiftUI introduces a robust layout system relying on size negociation between parent and children views.
+Children ultimately always choose the size they want and adopt one of thee possible intrisic sizing behaviors, expanding, hugging and neutral, possibly different in horizontal and vertical directions.

+Views involved in a hierarchy effectively only exhibit expanding or hugging behaviors, though.
+It is the responsibility of the layout system, or yours when you create and study layouts, to identify how neutral behaviors ultimately translate into expanding or hugging behaviors in a hierarchy.

+To quicker analyze view hiearchies and understand how adding a view to an existing hierarchy might affect the overall result, it might prove helpful to document custom views so that their intrinsic behavior can be quickly read.
+While this process must be done for custom views, it can be done for SwiftUI built-in views to offer an overview of their respective behaviors (see Appendix below).

-## SwiftUI View Taxonomy
+## Appendix: SwiftUI View Taxonomy

-Now that we have explained the essential concepts behind SwiftUI layout system we can establish a list of the intrinsic sizing behaviors for most SwiftUI built-in views.
-These can be used as a reference when studying or building layouts.
+The following taxonomy lists the intrinsic sizing behaviors of most SwiftUI built-in views, and can be used as a reference when studying or building layouts.

-Each view was probed using one of the procedures outlined in this document.
-Results were consolidated and presented in several tables, grouping views with common purpose.
+Each view was probed using one of the procedures outlined in this article.
+Results were consolidated and presented in several tables, grouping views with similar purposes.

-Note that tables not only list behaviors of public view types like `Text`, but also of opaque types returned by modifiers like `Image/resizable()` or `View/frame(width:height:)`.
+Note that tables not only list behaviors of public view types like `Text`, but also of opaque types returned by modifiers like `Image/resizable(capInsets:resizingMode:)` or `View/frame(width:height:)`.

 ### Dual-Category Views
 {:.no_toc}

 Some views can either belong to simple views or composed views depending on how they are instantiated.
-You should be especially careful when using such views, as simply adding a trailing closure to them might change a simple view into a composed view with entirely different layout behaviors (usually switching from hugging to chameleon behavior).
+You should be especially careful when using such views, as simply adding a trailing closure to them might change a simple view into a composed view with entirely different layout behaviors (usually switching from hugging to neutral behavior).

 Dual-category views include most notably `Label`, `Link`, `ProgressView`, `Slider`, `Stepper` and `Toggle`.